-Sierra Leone’s labor force is informal, unregulated, and lacking in specialized skills.
+Sierra Leone’s labor force is informal, unregulated, and lacking specialized skills.
 Approximately 90 percent of laborers work in the informal sector, predominantly in subsistence or other small-scale agriculture.
 Sierra Leone’s labor force was devastated by the country’s civil war of 1991-2002, and the formal employment sector has yet to recover to pre-war levels.
 The war led to significant migration out of the country and destroyed the nation’s education system.
-In a country where educational institutions once earned the moniker “the Athens of Africa,” adult literacy is estimated at 48.1 percent (2015 est.), and businesses identify significant shortfalls in skilled professionals due to limited vocational training.
-While the government is developing Technical and Vocational Education and Training (TVET) programs, foreign investors find it difficult to recruit and train sufficient numbers of laborers.
+In a country where educational institutions once earned the moniker “the Athens of Africa,” adult literacy was estimated at 43 percent in 2018 (data.worldbank.org).
+Businesses identify significant shortfalls in skilled professionals due to limited vocational training.
+While the government is developing Technical and Vocational Education and Training (TVET) programs, foreign investors find it challenging to recruit and train enough workers.
 Youth unemployment is persistently high and will continue to grow due to high birth rates and changing demography.

-The national minimum wage was reviewed upward by the Minister of Finance in November 2019 from Le500,000 to Le600,000 Leones (approximately USD 60) per month, and applies to all workers, including in the informal sector.
-The law requires paid leave and overtime wages, but enforcement is ineffective and there is no prohibition on excessive compulsory overtime.
+The Minister of Finance reviewed the national minimum wage from Le500,000 to Le600,000 Leones (approximately U.S.$60) per month effective January 2020 and applies to all workers, including those in the informal sector.
+The law requires paid leave and overtime wages, but enforcement is ineffective, and there is no prohibition on excessive compulsory overtime.
 Employers can dismiss workers with limited notice and severance.
 Foreign employees must obtain work permits from the Ministry of Labor and Social Security, and most countries’ nationals must have visas.
 Additional information is available from the Embassy of Sierra Leone in the United States and at http://travel.state.gov.
 Government policies regarding the hiring of Sierra Leonean nationals are described above in the “Performance and Data Localization Requirements” section.

-The law allows workers to join independent unions of their choice without prior authorization, to conduct legal strikes, and to bargain collectively.
+The law allows workers to join independent unions without prior authorization, conduct legal strikes, and bargain collectively.
 The Ministry of Labor and Social Security estimates that approximately 35-40 percent of workers in the formal economy are unionized, including agricultural workers, mineworkers, and health workers.
 The law allows unions to conduct their activities without interference, and the government generally respects this right.
-However, in some private industries, employers have reportedly intimidated workers to prevent them from joining a union, and there is no legal protection against employers’ discriminating against union members.
-Unions have the right to strike, although the government can require 21-day prior notice.
-Collective bargaining is widespread in the formal sector and most enterprises are covered by collective bargaining agreements on wages and working conditions.
+However, employers have reportedly intimidated workers in some private industries to prevent them from joining a union, and there is no legal protection against employers’ discriminating against union members.
+Unions have the right to strike, although the government requires 21-day prior notice.
+Collective bargaining is widespread in the formal sector, and most enterprises are covered by collective bargaining agreements on wages and working conditions.

-Labor issues are governed by the Employers and Employees Act 1960, the Regulation of Wages and Industrial Relations Act 1971, and regulations adopted by the Ministry of Labor and the Ministry of Health and Sanitation.
-Legal requirements are outdated and poorly enforced.
-In particular, child labor remains a widespread problem.
+The Employers and Employees Act of 1960, the Regulation of Wages and Industrial Relations Act of 1971, and regulations adopted by the Ministry of Labor and the Ministry of Health and Sanitation govern labor issues.
+Legal requirements are outdated and poorly enforced, while child labor remains widespread.
 The law limits child labor, allowing light work at age 13, full-time nonhazardous work at age 15, and all work at age 18.
-The law against child labor is not effectively enforced.
+Child labor is more prevalent in agriculture, artisanal gold and diamond mining, granite quarrying, sand mining and construction, domestic service, street hawking, begging, charcoal burning, and fishing.
+The laws against child labor are not effectively enforced.
 The Ministry of Labor and Social Security attributes the ineffective enforcement to a lack of funding and the inherent difficulties of monitoring child labor in the informal sector.
-In addition, the International Labor Organization has identified discrepancies between provisions in the Child Rights Act 2007 and provisions of the Employers and Employer Act 1960.
+Also, the International Labor Organization has identified discrepancies between provisions in the Child Rights Act 2007 and provisions of the Employers and Employees Act 1960.